zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-starter-kit/Lab200/Lab200.md

     OpenFOAM
     ```

-## **STEP 8: Initialize**
+## **STEP 8**: Initialize

-Create a folder that you will use as the deployment source.
+1. Create a folder that you will use as the deployment source.

 IMPORTANT: Use a different folder per stack.
 Do not initialize more than one stack in the same folder.
 Otherwise, the tool will overwrite the previous one.

-Change to that folder and run `ocihpc init <stack name>`. `ocihpc` will download the necessary files to that folder.
+2. Change to that folder and run `ocihpc init <stack name>`. `ocihpc` will download the necessary files to that folder.

     ```